Persistent currents and quantised vortices in a polariton superfluid: Generation of persistent currents

-In our experiment we use a semiconductor microcavity with a Rabi splitting $\Omega_R=4.4$meV and the cavity photon energy slightly negatively detuned below the exciton energy, $\delta \in [-3, -1]$meV---for details see the Method section---.
+We use a semiconductor microcavity with a Rabi splitting $\Omega_R=\unit{4.4}\milli\electronvolt$ and the cavity photon energy slightly negatively detuned (between 1 and \unit{3}\milli\electronvolt) from the exciton energy; see the Method section for details.
 A Ti-Sapphire laser is tuned in resonance with the lower polariton branch (LPB), injecting polaritons close to the point of inflection and giving rise to a continuously pumped OPO (see Fig.~\ref{fig:schem}).
-Above a pump threshold, the generated signal state close to zero momentum ($\vect{k}_s=0$) as well as the idler state at high momentum, form an out of equilibrium coherent polariton superfluid.
-At a given time we trigger a new scattering process on top of the OPO (TOPO) signal with a resonant pulsed probe smaller than the signal.
+Above a pump threshold, the signal generated close to zero momentum ($\vect{k}_s=0$) as well as the idler state at high momentum, form an out-of-equilibrium coherent polariton superfluid.
+At a given time, we trigger a new scattering process on top of the OPO signal with a resonant pulsed probe.
+The size of the probe is smaller than that of the signal (by a factor $\approx4$) to allow free motion of the vortex within the condensate, thus avoiding a spurious confinement.
 The probe is a pulsed Laguerre-Gauss beam carrying a vortex of given angular momentum $m$, the phase of which winds around the vortex core with values from $0$ to $2\pi m$.
-However, after a short time, $\sim 2$ps, we remove the probe, leaving the polariton coherent state free to rotate, without the driving field.
-While even a classical fluid acquires angular momentum in the presence of an external rotating drive, only a superfluid can exhibit long lived circulating flow once the external drive is turned off.

-In order to demonstrate persistence of the vortex angular momentum, we detect the phase pattern generated by making interfere the TOPO signal with an expanded and flipped spatial region far from the vortex core (where the phase is approximately constant) in a Michelson interferometer.
+After a short time, $\sim\unit{2}\pico\second$, the probe vanishes, leaving the polariton coherent state free to rotate, without the driving field.
+While even a classical fluid acquires angular momentum in the presence of an external rotating drive, only a superfluid can exhibit infinitely lived circulating flow in a dissipative environment once the external drive is turned off.
+In order to demonstrate persistence of the vortex angular momentum, we detect the phase pattern generated by making interfere the polariton signal with an expanded and flipped spatial region far from the vortex core (where the phase is approximately constant) in a Michelson interferometer.
 A fork-like dislocation with a difference of $m$ arms corresponds to phase winding by $2\pi m$ around the vortex core (see lower panel of Fig.~\ref{fig:schem}).